chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 ![Two screenshots showing the Internet Explorer settings for System Level Proxy configuration](/assets/images/system-proxy-settings.png)

-**NOTE:** Unfortunately proxy bypass lists may not be available when using this method.
+> :memo: **NOTE** Unfortunately proxy bypass lists may not be available when using this method.
 We recommend explicit proxy settings.

 ## Existing Proxy Environment Variables